Architecture Overview

 internal/ownerchain/ | Upward + downward owner reference traversal with 30s reverse-index TTL |

-internal/prometheus/ | Prometheus auto-discovery via k8s service proxy, batch query with 30s result cache |
+internal/prometheus/ | Prometheus auto-discovery via k8s service proxy; batch query with 60s TTL result cache + singleflight deduplication; atomic generation counter in ClearCache() prevents cross-context cache poisoning after context switch |

 internal/helm/ | HelmRepoManager — repo list, chart search, version fetch, values, SSE install |